xiuchengquek/kingfisher/README.md

 ## Building / Testing KingFisher

+KingFisher uses JUnit and Jasmine for testing.

 ### To test kingfisher -  do the following

-`mvn test` - There are a total of 4 test.
+`mvn test` - There are a total of 4 tests and 2 Jasmine Specs.
 Make sure your database is running

 ### To build kingfisher